|

 Photograph Collection, 1913

-3 b & w negatives
+3 B/W negatives

 SWCPC 749 E1

-This collection consists of an unidentified man standing in a field
+This collection consists of an unidentified man standing in a field near a

-invested in Southwestern land and cattle through the influence of his son, Charles K.
+and buggy whips, invested in Southwestern land and cattle through the influence

-Warren.
-Some personal correspondence of the Warren family is also included.
+of his son, Charles K. Warren.
+Some personal correspondence of the Warren family

 Warren, Mae Nix